saman-pasha/LCC/README.md

 } Course;
 ```
 ## Union
-`declares` form is declaring one or more variable(s) at the end of union declaration.
+`declares` form is declaring one or more variable(s) at the end of union declaration just for anonymous unions.
 ```lisp
 (struct USHAContext
   (member int whichSha)                 ; which SHA is being used